ancybjohn02/vehicle_cut_in_detection-learning/README.md

 **Project Presentation**
 ------------------------

+Here is the presentation for our project, detailing our approach to detecting vehicle cut-ins using Nuscenes and Argoverse datasets to enhance road safety and autonomous vehicle performance.

 [Vehicle cut-in detection .pptx](https://github.com/user-attachments/files/16132086/Vehicle.cut-in.detection.pptx)

 **Note**
 -----

-This project is a work in progress, and the code is subject to change.
-Please report any issues or suggestions to the maintainers.
+This project is a work in progress, and the code may change.
+Please report any issues or suggestions to the maintainers to help us improve the project.
+Open-source contributions help us enhance the system, benefiting the community.

 **Acknowledgments**
 ---------------